wso2/mule-conversion-samples/migration/mule/import-contacts-into-salesforce/README.md

 [2020-04-28 11:18:16,994]  INFO {org.apache.synapse.mediators.builtin.LogMediator} - To: http://www.w3.org/2005/08/addressing/anonymous, WSAction: , SOAPAction: , MessageID: urn:uuid:9f36fa4b-a851-45a1-945a-afdbd9f004ad, Direction: request, Payload: {"hasErrors":false,"results":[{"referenceId":"1","id":"0032v00003Un7V6AAJ"},{"referenceId":"2","id":"0032v00003Un7V7AAJ"}]}

 ```
+12. You may verify whether the records were successfully added to salesforce by visiting Salesforce.
+Then, navigate to **Contacts** tab and use the drop-down menu to display All Contacts.
+Scan your contacts for two new entries: John Doe, Jane Doe

 ### How It Works

 This application accepts CSV files which contain contact information, then uploads the contacts to Salesforce.